PaddlePaddle/PaddleClas/docs/en/faq_series/faq_2021_s2_en.md

 `circle loss` is a unified form of sample pair learning and classification learning, and `triplet loss` can be added if it is a classification learning.

-#### Q1.5.2 如果不是识别开源的四个方向的图片，该使用哪个识别模型？Which recognition model is better if not to recognize open source images in all four directions?
+#### Q1.5.2 Which recognition model is better if not to recognize open source images in all four directions?

 **A**：